 'Powerful and emotional' Lisa Jewell

 Two children trapped in the same attic, almost a century apart, bound by a secret.

 1907: Twelve-year-old Celestine spends most of his time locked in an attic room of a large house by the sea.
 Taken from his homeland and treated as an unpaid servant, he dreams of his family in Africa even if, as the years pass, he struggles to remember his mother’s face, and sometimes his real name . . .

-A hauntingly powerful, emotionally charged and unique dual-narrative novel about family secrets, love and loss, identity and belonging, seen through the lens of Black British History.
+Lola Jaye has created a hauntingly powerful, emotionally charged and unique dual-narrative novel about family secrets, love and loss, identity and belonging, seen through the lens of Black British History in The Attic Child.